BehaviorTree/btcpp_website/docs/learn-the-basics/BT_basics.md

 3. As a result, the second child "Walk" and later "CloseDoor" are ticked.
-4. Once the last child is completed, the entire Sequence switch from RUNNING to SUCCESS.
+4. Once the last child is completed, the entire Sequence switches from RUNNING to SUCCESS.

 ## Types of nodes